-- (a) that are difficult to accommodate in the Business A zone due to their scale or functional requirements; or - (b) that generate high volumes of traffic and require large areas of parking; and , in locations which - (c) where such activities do not detract from: - from the amenity of adjoining areas; - 2. the safety and efficiency of the roading network; or - 3. from the consolidation of the inner retail area of central Ashburton through limits on the establishment of small-scale retail activities or offices.
+- 1. that are difficult to accommodate in the Business A zone due to their scale or functional requirements; or - 2. that generate high volumes of traffic and require large areas of parking; and , in locations which - 3. where such activities do not detract from: - a) from the amenity of adjoining areas; - b) the safety and efficiency of the roading network; or - c) from the consolidation of the inner retail area of central Ashburton through limits on the establishment of small-scale retail activities or offices.